4.2 Paragraph Styles

 Keep with next

-All Report Authority heading styles have been configured with the paragraph property Keep with next set to true.
-This is so that if the paragraph immediately followings it breaks to the next page - the Header will follow it rather than being the last thing on the previous page.
-This paragraph style can be added to any paragraph by editing the paragraph properties shown below:
+All Report Authority Professional heading styles have been configured with the paragraph property Keep with next set to true.
+This is so that if the paragraph immediately following it breaks to the next page - the Header will follow it rather than being the last thing on the previous page.
+This paragraph style can be added to any paragraph by editing the Paragraph properties shown below:

 Still need help?
 Contact Us Contact Us